jasonwiesner/jason-sdc-journal/journal.md

 ===================================================================================

 #### After indexing, all queries in the 90th percentile result in a lookup time of 14 milliseconds or less.
-This now meets the project requirements.
-I will move on to benchmark my PostgresQL db and optimize as needed…
+This now meets application requirements.
+Moving on to benchmark PostgreSQL and optimize as needed…

 ===================================================================================